 Although some women with PCOS have regular periods, high levels of androgens (also known as ‘male-type hormones') and too much insulin in their bodies can disrupt the monthly cycle of ovulation and menstruation of many women with PCOS.

 Regular periods help to prevent excess thickening of the lining of the uterus (womb).
-Long gaps between periods can lead to abnormal cells building up inside the womb.
-It is important you have at least four cycles per year to avoid a build up that may include abnormal cells.
+Not having regular periods can lead to abnormal cells building up inside the womb.
+It is important you have at least four cycles a year to avoid a build-up that might include abnormal cells.
 If you have fewer than four periods a year, discuss this with your doctor.

 Some of the more common side effects associated with hormonal contraceptive medication include:

-These side effects can differ depending on the oestrogen and progesterone content of the pill/device.
+These side effects can differ, depending on the oestrogen and progesterone content of the pill or device.

-The oral contraceptive pill should not be used if you have high blood pressure, are extremely overweight or are a smoker.
-Usually the oral contraceptive pill would not be recommended if you have had a deep vein thrombosis (DVT) in the past.
+The oral contraceptive pill should be used with care if you have high blood pressure, are extremely overweight or are a smoker.
+Usually the oral contraceptive pill would not be recommended if you have had a deep vein thrombosis (DVT) or other thrombosis in the past.
 Low-dose preparations appear to work equally as well as larger doses.

-There is some recent evidence to suggest hormonal contraception may increase insulin resistance, abnormal glucose tolerance (a sign of early diabetes) and cholesterol levels (triglycerides).
-Low dose preparations appear to be better (such as 20µg oestrogen pills).
+There is some recent evidence to suggest hormonal contraception might increase insulin resistance, abnormal glucose tolerance (a sign of early diabetes) and cholesterol levels (triglycerides).
+Low-dose preparations appear to be better (such as 20µg oestrogen pills).

 However, other evidence shows no negative effects of the oral contraceptive pill on risk factors for type 2 diabetes and cardiovascular disease.

 Metformin does not appear to be quite as effective as the oral contraceptive pill in improving menstrual regularity and reducing androgen excess.
-It has similar effects on reducing hair growth and a more positive effect on cholesterol levels and insulin than the oral contraceptive pill.
-It also assists in weight loss and prevention of weight gain and reduces the risk of diabetes in those at high risk.
+It has a more positive effect on cholesterol levels and insulin than the oral contraceptive pill.
+It also assists in weight loss and prevention of weight gain, and reduces the risk of diabetes in those at high risk.

-To make a decision on the best therapy for you to help with irregular periods discuss your options with your doctor and seek the best quality health care you can.
+To decide on the best therapy for you to help with irregular periods, discuss your options with your doctor.
 Prioritise what is most important to you and communicate this with your doctor.